NUISANCEMC/tutorials/interactive/README.md

 * `covariance` (`covariance_free`): the covariance matrix between postfit parameters (with fixed parameters removed)
 * `correlation` (`correlation_free`): the correlation matrix between postfit parameters (with fixed parameters removed)
 * `decomposition` (`decomposition_free`): the Cholesky decomposition of the covariance matrix between postfit parameters (with fixed parameters removed)
-* + Various summary histograms which are simple copies of information in the `fit_result` tree
+* +Various summary histograms which are simple copies of information in the `fit_result` tree

 where `<sample_name>` is `MINERvA_CC1pip_XSec_1DTpi_nu_2017`, in this example.